cyberphone/jws-ct/README.md

 {"otherProperties":[2000,true],"statement":"Hello signed world!"}
 ```
 Note that this method is *internal to the signatures process*.
 The "wire format" can be kept "as is" although the
-canonicalized version the object would also be fully valid.
+canonicalized version of the object would also be fully valid.

 The knowledgeable reader probably realizes that this is quite similar to using an HTTP header for holding a detached JWS object.
 The primary advantages of this scheme versus using HTTP headers include: